DFB calls for president Fritz Keller to resign over Nazi comparison | DW | 02.05.2021

 The German Football Association has called for the resignation of its president, Fritz Keller.
-Keller had previously ruled out voluntarily stepping down after criticism for comparing a colleague with a Nazi judge.
+The 64-year-old had previously ruled out stepping down after criticism for comparing a colleague with a Nazi judge.

+Keller (right) earlier said he apologized for his remark about Koch (left) but that he would stay in his post

-After a two-day crisis meeting, the German Football Association (DFB) called on its president to step down after he had compared Rainer Koch, one of his vice presidents, to infamous Nazi judge Roland Freisler.
+After a two-day crisis meeting, the German Football Association (DFB) called on its president, Fritz Keller, to step down after he had compared Rainer Koch, a DFB vice president, to infamous Nazi judge Roland Freisler.

 The association also called for its general secretary, Friedrich Curtius, to resign.